 The resource-rich Balochistan is undoubtedly known for its natural resources across the world.
-But, it pains to pen 70% percent of its children are out of school which is a bigger menace than poverty, unemployment and even terrorism to the province.
+But, it pains to pen that 70 percent of its children are out of school, which is a bigger menace than poverty, unemployment and even terrorism to the province.

 The dismal condition of education in the province always claims loud wails in medias and newspapers, but, sadly, the wails have restrictively been limited only on the headlines of the televisions.
 The high claims, made on the update of our abysmal sector of education, have never been brought to end by introducing a developed method in order to reform it.

-The federal government said in its report that around 22.84 million children are still out-of-school in which Balochistan is demesne to the highest proportion with 70% followed by 57% in FATA.
+According to a federal government report around 22.84 million children are still out-of-school in Pakistan out of which Balochistan is demesne to the highest proportion with 70% followed by 57% in FATA.

 The province, topping the list of out of school children in the country with 70, presents a gloomy picture of high illiteracy ratio.
 In the province, more than 12,500 primary schools are estimated and among them 7000 schools are without classrooms, teachers, furniture, shelters which are really seemed in deteriorating condition for some teachers to be on their duties.
 Secondly, there are more than 5000 ghost teachers, whose presences are visible for getting wages instead of performing their duties on daily basis.